 So far we have shown for which local parameters and diffusion rates the master stability function can become positive and the homogeneous state loses stability.
-Because the parameters of the master stability function are Laplacian eigenvalues, let us now explore how these eigenvalues are linked to network structure.
+Let us now explore how the emergence of spatial patterns depends on the structure of the community network by considering its Laplacian eigenvalues.

-Generally, the Laplacian eigenvalues of a network with $N$ nodes can be ordered such that $\kappa_1 \leq \kappa_2 \dots \leq \kappa_N$, where $\kappa_1 = 0$.
-The number of zero eigenvalues corresponds to the number of disconnected components in the network.
-For a connected network the second-smallest eigenvalue $\kappa_2 > 0$ is called the algebraic connectivity.
-It is known that $\kappa_2 \geq {4}/Nd$, where $d$ is the diameter of the network \cite{Mohar1991, gross2013}.
+The Laplacian eigenvalues of a network with $N$ nodes can be ordered such that $\kappa_0 \leq \kappa_1 \dots \leq \kappa_N$, where $\kappa_0 = 0$.
+The number of zero eigenvalues is the number of disconnected components in the network.
+For a connected network the second-smallest eigenvalue $\kappa_1 > 0$ is called the algebraic connectivity.
+It is known that $\kappa_1 \geq {4}/Nd$, where $d$ is the diameter of the network \cite{Mohar1991, gross2013}.
 Consequently, if $Nd \leq 4/\tilde{\kappa}$, the instability is impossible.